AndrzejKebab/AndrzejKebab/README.md

 ---

 ## 💫 About me
-I'm an aspiring **Junior Unity Developer** focused on building prototypes and technical demos in Unity (C#).
-I enjoy solving performance problems, designing runtime systems and experimenting with procedural generation.
+I'm an aspiring **Unity Developer** focused on building prototypes and technical demos in Unity (C#).
+I enjoy solving performance problems, designing systems and experimenting with procedural generation.
-Most of my experience comes from personal projects, game jams and collaborative prototypes — all public on my GitHub.
+Most of my experience comes from personal projects — mostly public on my GitHub.

 ---